Community Projects

 Recreational Trails

-The community is fortunate to have approximately 26 miles of asphalt recreational trails meandering through it.
-However, these trails require ongoing maintenance.
+The community is fortunate to have approximately 20 miles of asphalt recreational trails meandering through it.
+These trails require ongoing maintenance.
 The board is always on the lookout for sections of trail that pose a hazard to residents due to broken or heaving asphalt.
-As with most years, in 2023 the board will work to identify the trails in greatest need for repair and hire a contractor to patch sections and/or install new asphalt, as the budget allows.
+The board is working with a contractor who surveyed the network of trails.
+The BOD received the report results following core drilling and will consider options for replacement or repair in an organized manner, and as the budget allows.

 Playgrounds

-Our neighborhood includes twelve playgrounds.
-The playgrounds vary in age and some are at the end of their life.
-Most of the playgrounds require annual maintenance, from adding wood chips to replacing worn out parts.
-Some THOA tot lots are being removed instead of having the equipment replaced.
+Our neighborhood includes tot lots/playgrounds.
+The playgrounds vary in age.
+Playgrounds require annual maintenance, from adding wood chips to replacing worn out parts.
+Unfortunately, some THOA tot lots were removed instead of repairing or replacing the equipment.
+This was the only available option to alleviate multiple hazards due to budget constraints.

 Tennis and Basketball Courts

-The tennis court was recently replaced due to the surface cracking/buckling on one side of one court.
-The new court surface includes Pickleball court markings on the court closer to the garage.
+The tennis courts’ surface was replaced due to cracking/buckling on one side of one court.
+The new court surface includes Pickleball markings (in 2024, Pickleball markings are now on both courts).
 This surface should provide residents many more years of use before needing significant investment again.
-There is a new cypher lock on the access door from the parking lot.
+There is a cypher lock on the access door from the parking lot.
 Please see the office to return the tennis court key and receive your $10 deposit refund and acquire the current access code.
 The basketball court had been replaced around 2017 and should be good to go.
-However, routine maintenance is required for each court.
-Should you have a concern or notice damage to the court, please contact the office next door.
+Routine maintenance is required for each court.
+Should you have a concern or notice damage to the court or its benches, please notify the office.

 Community Center and Office Building

-Both the community center and office building require regular maintenance and upkeep, just as a home does.
-From leaky faucets to broken heating systems to new roofs, these buildings are routinely worked on to keep them serving the community.
+Both the community center and office building require regular maintenance and upkeep.
+From plumbing to HVAC systems to new roofs, these buildings are routinely worked on to keep them in service to the community.
 Most work is of the repair and replace variety, however the board looks for opportunities to improve the facilities whenever possible.
 In 2016, the board added a covered patio to the rear of the community center to direct rainwater away from the building while also providing an ideal location to provide pool users some shade.
 The covered patio includes recessed lighting and a ceiling fan.
 In 2022, the covered patio has had the ceiling and entrance cement repaired and new tables were purchased.
+In 2024, another “Funbrella” was added to the pool deck close to the Swim Team shed.

 Community Pool